Not knowing exactly who’s doing what on your corporate network is nothing short of “Risky Business.”

 Hackers often attempt to alter log files with the goal of hiding their presence, so that they can then be manipulated at a later time.
 That means you should also record logs locally as well as on a remote log server to offer redundancy with an extra security layer.
 Don’t forget to compare the two — it’s often a telling indicator of suspicious activity.

 Finally, be sure you have a well-documented plan that details how activity logs are collected, analyzed, who investigates, and average resolution times – just like a typical SLA.
 Protecting activity logs is mission critical as compromised log files can significantly hamper investigations after an event, and in some cases even invalidate disciplinary and/or legal action.

 I bet you didn’t see all of that coming.
 Well, hopefully, you saw SOME of it, and these tips will help you close the gaps in your security protocols by not neglecting activity logs.

 Ready for more on this topic?

 Looking for more expert tips on leveraging activity logs in your security plan and how to integrate it with your business intelligence platform?
-Then be sure to join our upcoming free webinar on advanced security features of ClicData and you can ask our experts about your unique requirements.
+Then be sure to watch our webinar on advanced security features of ClicData and you can ask our experts about your unique requirements.